 - Don't overcook the pasta.
 Make sure to cook your pasta al dente.
 The pasta will cook a little bit more when added to the sauce.

-Serve the pasta hot and top with fresh cracked black pepper and red pepper flakes.
-It pairs great with a green salad and crusty bread.
-If you would like to add a protein to the meal, grilled shrimp or grilled chicken breasts will both pair great with this pasta.
+Serve the pasta hot and top with freshly cracked black pepper and red pepper flakes.
+It pairs great with a spinach and arugula salad and crusty bread.
+A crisp Pinot Grigio or Sauvignon Blanc pairs great with the rich pasta sauce.

 More Pasta Recipes